 6. Dealing with insects

 Chances of exposure to insects, mosquitoes, and flies are relatively high in the wild.
 Carry insect repellents to ensure prevention from getting bitten or infected by them.
+Visit this website for more information.

 - Always prefer long shirts and long pants to prevent exposure to insects while hiking.